 Even so, you could go for something a little different, like multiple narrow panels in a vertical orientation on either side.

 This will ultimately make for a larger door as well.
-You could also install a remote-controlled system that would make the doors even more convenient.
+You could also install a remote-controlled system to make the doors even more convenient.

 Sliding doors can be quite expensive, however, and there are a few things you should keep in mind when you choose to install them.